Audio DesignThe study

 As an Audio Designer, you work independently on projects, or as employee at a studio.
 You often have to cooperate with other professional fields, such as the games industry, the cultural sector, or healthcare.
 Your role is to transform the desired sound experience into a technical solution, while working from you own unique vision.
 Another requirement is that you quickly get a grasp of the whole process: what does the desired sound concept entail and how can you use – existing or self-created – technologies to bring it to life?

 For these reasons, the professional field has a high demand for people who have learned more than ‘mastering a trick’, but who bring along their own vision and maintain a clear overview.
-After graduating in this course, you have your own, well-substantiated vision on sound experience and how to create it through technology.
+After graduating in this programme, you have your own, well-substantiated vision on sound experience and how to create it through technology.
 This enables you to offer a valuable contribution to each project you’re involved with.
 In short: the professional field is waiting for you!

 Alumni